 Full-board accommodation is provided with seven nights in the wonderfully situated Hotel Erodios by Lake Kerkini.
-All rooms have en suite bathrooms.
+The rooms are very comfortable and all have en suite bathrooms.

 PRICE INCLUDES …..

-All birdwatching excursions with expert leader, full-board accommodation (starting with lunch on 4th, ending with breakfast on 11th), soft drinks at meal times, bottled water throughout, local transport by mini-bus, boat trip and international flights.
+All birdwatching excursions with Bird Holidays leader, full-board accommodation (starting with dinner on 21st, ending with breakfast on 28th), soft drinks at meal times, bottled water throughout, local transport by minibus, boat trip and international flights.

 WHAT IS NOT INCLUDED